MarwanMousa/census_income_classification/README.md

   Alternatively, the dependencies in the poetry toml can be manually installed in a virtual environment with Python (>= 3.8 < 4) using pip.

   For the code to run, the dataset needs to be downloaded and added to the repo first.
-Follow the steps outlined in the `coding_task` directory
+Follow the steps outlined in the `coding_task` directory.